iotaledger/goshimmer/docs/implementation_design/object_storage.md

 }
 ```

 `ObjectFromBytes` unmarshals the object sequence of bytes with a help of `marshalutil` library.
-Returned `consumedBytes` can be used for the testing purposes.
+The returned `consumedBytes` can be used for the testing purposes.
-Created `marshalUtil` instance stores the stream of bytes and keeps track of what has been already read (`readOffset`).
+The created `marshalUtil` instance stores the stream of bytes and keeps track of what has been already read (`readOffset`).
 ```Go
 func ObjectFromBytes(bytes []byte) (object *ObjectType, consumedBytes int, err error) {
     marshalUtil := marshalutil.New(bytes)